-Necessary instruction to enable you to use all tools safely will be given.
-You will not be expected to use tools that you are not confident with.
-If you have any doubts about how to use any tool, please ask the task leader for instruction.
-If you find that a tool is damaged or defective, please inform the task manager immediately.
+We provide instruction to enable you to use all tools safely and you will not be expected to use tools that you are not confident with.
+Please ask the task leader for instruction as required.
+If you find that a tool is damaged or defective, please inform the task manager.

-When volunteering with us please ensure that you wear suitable clothing for the work and conditions.
-This may include: -

-- stout footwear - weather appropriate clothing: where possible close fitting so that it does not get snagged or caught on tools, vegetation, etc. - During hot weather we advise wearing a hat, using sunscreen, and drinking water. - Gloves, hard hats, and eye protection will be available for your use as necessary.
+- When volunteering with us please ensure that you wear suitable clothing: - During hot weather we recommend a hat, using sunscreen, and drinking water. - Gloves, hard hats, and eye protection will be available for your use as necessary.